lordmulder/DynamicAudioNormalizer/README.md

 * **[AudioDirector](http://www.cyberlink.com/products/audiodirector/features_en_US.html) v4, by CyberLink Corp**
   <span style="color:FireBrick">VST support broken</span> → audio will be shifted and truncated by a very large amount

-*<u>Disclaimer:</u> There is absolutely **no** guarantee for the currentness and/or correctness of the above information!*
+*<u>Disclaimer:</u> There is absolutely **no** guarantee for the completeness or correctness of the above information!*

-*If you are the developer of one of these tools and you fixed the problem already, then please let us know…*
+*If you are the developer of one of the "problematic" tools and you are interested in fixing the problem in your product, or if you have already fixed the problem in the meantime, then please let us know, so that we can update the information…*